German court convicts ex-IS member in Yazidi girl's death

 Prosecutors allege that toward the end of 2015, Al-J. chained the girl to the bars of a window in the open sun on a day where it reached 50 degrees Celsius (122 Fahrenheit) and she died from the punishment.
 The punishment was allegedly carried out because the 5-year-old had wet the bed.

-Al-J. was arrested in Greece and extradited to Germany two years ago.
+Al-J. was arrested in Greece two years ago and extradited to Germany.

 German authorities took on the case under the principle of universal jurisdiction, which allows the country to try particularly serious crimes even if they were committed elsewhere and there is no direct link to Germany.